21.3.22

 Holbein Acrylic Gouache with watercolors.

-I had only 3 primary colors with black and white to make all the other colors so they get used up fast when making secondary colors like greens, reds, oranges, and purples.
-Using the primary set of Primary Magenta, Primary Cyan, and Primary Yellow will produce any color one wants to mix but would have to have LARGE tubes of these three to make all your colors, or will run out of tube paint fast.
+I had only three primary colors, along with black and white, to create all the other colors, so they get used up quickly when making secondary colors like greens, reds, oranges, and purples.
+Using the primary set of Primary Magenta, Primary Cyan, and Primary Yellow will produce any color one wants to mix, but would have to have LARGE tubes of these three to make all your colors, or will run out of tube paint fast.

-NOTE: The Holbein Acrylic Gouache does dry quickly like any acrylic paint on the palette unless you have a moist palette to keep them out longer.
-I have a DIY idea of how to make a moist palette at the end of this blog post.
+NOTE: The Holbein Acrylic Gouache dries quickly, like any acrylic paint on the palette, unless you have a moist palette to keep it out longer.
+I have a DIY idea of how to make a wet palette at the end of this blog post.

 Pink Waterlily by Minaz Jantz